 Being called "neurotic" is an insult in today's culture.
 Many people with their own personal eccentricities are called neurotic merely because they're a little different, and this is seen not as a condition but as an irritating personality trait.
 It is even used as a slur, primarily against women, for experiencing emotion and nervousness even when that nervousness is justified.

 The way that the term "neurotic" is used today represents a blatant misunderstanding of what really goes on in neuroticism.
 For many people, being neurotic simply means you're suffering from anxiety.

 The Emotions of Neuroticism

 Neuroticism has a formal definition, but it is informally assessed.
 Someone that is "emotional" to one person may be entirely justified to another.
 Often it has to do with how people interact, why, and more.

-Neuroticism is considered a "mild psycholoical issue" - one that many people have without even knowing it.
+Neuroticism is considered a "mild psychological issue" - one that many people have without even knowing it.
 A neurotic person is someone that calls and texts immediately after sending an email to make sure you get it or expresses an emotional (rather than an anger-induced) jealousy when people look at their relationship partner.
 They're someone that feels guilt when they do not give a homeless person their spare change.
 They're someone that shows signs of hypochondriasis.